 Gewurztraminer pairs well with all types of poultry, including turkey, duck and chicken.
-It is especially a good pairing with dishes with a touch of sweetness.
-Duck with a honey glaze or a sweet berry sauce matches the sugar in the wine.
+It is an especially good pairing with dishes that have a touch of sweetness.
+Duck with honey glaze or a sweet berry sauce will match the sugar in the wine.

 It is also a great wine pairing with duck, especially slightly sweet dishes like duck à l’orange or Peking duck.

 Gewurztraminer pairs well with many fish dishes, but especially with fatty fish like salmon.
 The oily texture of the fish will match the oily texture of the wine.
 The best fish pairings with Gewurztraminer are those without lemon and other acid condiments.
 If the food is too acid, it will not match well with a low-acid wine like Gewurztraminer.
 Try it with smoked fish!

 Instead, pair Gewurztraminer with fish dishes with more aromatic and bold flavours such as:

 Gewurztraminer might not be the first wine that comes to mind when pairing pizza and pasta, but it can be a good choice to pair with these dishes.
 It is especially good with white pizza (no tomato sauce) with lots of cheese.